Max Heart Rate Is Key to Your Fitness Results: Here's How to Find ItAug 4, 2021

-“Maximum heart rate” sounds like a terrifying concept (what happens if it goes any faster??), but it’s not like a warning light on your dashboard.
-Knowing your MHR can be beneficial to ensuring ongoing progress towards your fitness goals.
+/span>Maximum heart rate” sounds like a terrifying concept (what happens if it goes any faster??), but it’s not like a warning light on your dashboard.
+If you’ve done an Openfit workout using our in-app heart rate tracker, you know your MHR can be beneficial to ensuring ongoing progress towards your fitness goals.
 Here’s what max heart rate is, and how to use that number to help you get fitter, faster.

 What Is Maximum Heart Rate?